Mehendi, Matchmaking, and Technology intersect in this Awesome South Asian YA novel!

 Being South Asian is really cool!

 The book does full justice to its South Asian characters, finding humour in situations that are so familiar to Indians all over the world -- the bargain-loving mum and mausi, or the furniture shop owner's son who is studying to be a lawyer.
 What is wonderful is that there isn't a single false note when representing these characters.
 They are funny, human, relatable, progressive and rise above tropes.
 Simi is fun, hilarious, likeable and charmingly disinterested in the reality that the adults in her life want to cook up for her.
 Teens will instantly connect with her humour and ingenuity.
 The adults will too!
 The last time I read a book that took me back to my own adolescent years was when I read the Ruby Redfort series by Lauren Child.

 Now more than ever, South Asian teens need wonderful books that represent their myriad cultures and sensibilities, books that centralize the South Asian teen experience by making it the lens to society in general.
-What's really cool about A Match Made in Mehendi is that it does all these things and still is a fun and interesting book about all the things that teenagers like -- falling in love, finding purpose, doing something cool, beating bullies, finding out that the cute guy actually likes you, and of course, realizing how cool your culture is when your art teacher asks you to explore mehendi as an art medium!
+What's really cool about A Match Made in Mehendi is that it does all these things and still is a fun and interesting book about all the things that teenagers like -- falling in love, finding purpose, beating bullies, finding out that the cute guy actually likes you, and of course, realizing how cool your culture is when your art teacher asks you to explore mehendi as a medium!

 Buy this book now!

 Amazon US | Amazon India